qza/Resume/resume.md

 ### Software developer
 #### [Dimoco][dim], Nov 2013 – current
  * Working in mobile payments and messaging teams.
-Mainenence, component design and integration.
+Maintenence, component design and integration.
  * Worked on project for Identity management system.
 Evaluation, customization and implementation.
  * Developed Test Center Management Console for using mobile handsets.